 There are several things you can do to help keep your oral health and your diabetes in good care.

 Make a commitment to manage your diabetes well, using instruction from your doctor.

 Brush your teeth at least twice a day.

 Use a soft-bristled, electronic toothbrush and replace the head every 3 months, or after you are sick.

 Visit your dentist at regularly, which is most often at least twice per year for professional cleanings, x-rays and check-ups.

 Don't smoke.
 Smoking increases the risk of gum disease and other serious diabetic complications.
 If you smoke, as your doctor or dentist about options to help you quit.

 If you take these steps, you (and your smile) will be healthier for a lifetime!

 We're ready to fight for your oral health.
 Call our office at 702-473-5100.

-About Us Dentist Henderson, NV • Joshua M. Ignatowicz DMD & Associates If you are looking for a highly trained and experienced dentist in Henderson, NV, then you have come to Joshua M. Ignatowicz DMD & Associates; the right place!
-Joshua M. Ignatowicz DMD & Associates, 1070 West Horizon Ridge Pkwy., Suite 121, Henderson, NV 89012 ^ 702-473-5100 ^ vegastoothdr.com ^ 5/11/2022 ^ Related Terms: Dentist Henderson NV ^
+About Our Henderson Dentist • Joshua M. Ignatowicz DMD & Associates Looking for a highly recommended and experienced dentist?
+Click here to find out how Joshua M. Ignatowicz DMD & Associates can help you now!
+Joshua M. Ignatowicz DMD & Associates, 1070 West Horizon Ridge Pkwy., Suite 121, Henderson, NV 89012 / 702-473-5100 / vegastoothdr.com / 9/27/2022 / Page Keywords: Dentist Henderson NV /